 Behavioral and Social Attributes

-A candidate must demonstrate professional demeanor and behavior, and must perform in an ethical manner in all dealings with peers, faculty, staff, and patients.
-Candidates must treat all patients equally without regard to ethnicity, race, gender, religion or any other attribute.
+A candidate must demonstrate professional demeanor and behavior, and must perform in an ethical manner in all dealings with peers, faculty, and staff.